ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/the-perfect-story.md

-# The Perfect Story
+# The Dog Story

-Ally
-Ryan's

-Ally got a cab to the Ryan's home in
+The Ryans' house was a shock of lushness and comfort.
+Lisa was used to the fucking linoleum of her dorm, and now she was sleeping in this incredible bed in the home of two great architects.
+Her body felt like it was floating.

+She'd be there until the Ryans got back from Cuba, their spring break trip.